-EMC currently owns substantially all of our common stock.
+Until consummation of the IPO, EMC will be our sole stockholder.
 EMC will hold approximately 99% of the combined voting power of our outstanding common stock upon completion of the IPO (or approximately 98 % if the underwriters exercise their over-allotment option in full).
 For as long as EMC or its successor-in-interest continues to control more than 50% of the combined voting power of our common stock, EMC or its successor-in-interest will be able to direct the election of all the members of our board of directors and exercise control over our business and affairs, including any determinations with respect to mergers or other business combinations involving us, the acquisition or disposition of assets, the incurrence of indebtedness, the issuance of any additional common stock or other equity securities, and the payment of dividends with respect to our common stock.
 Similarly, EMC or its successor-in-interest will have the power to determine matters submitted to a vote of our stockholders without the consent of our other stockholders, will have the power to prevent a change in control of us and will have the power to take other actions that might be favorable to EMC or its successor-in-interest.